Larry-Cui/notebook/docs/immigration/840/ICL840week4.md

     - IRCC’s [online operational instructions](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/permanent-residence/economic-classes/federal-skilled-workers/making-selection-decision.html){:target="\_blank"} for substituted evaluation decisions provide guidance to officers on how to make substituted evaluation decisions under subsections 76(3) and (4) of the IRPR.
     - Now comes the tricky part: since the implementation of Express Entry in January 2015, all new FSW applications have been processed in that system, with a set of Ministerial Instructions.
 You will see in the **Departmental guidance** above that substituted evaluation does **not apply** to Ministerial Instructions.

+??? note "CEC Regulations"

+    - Unlike the Federal Skilled Worker Class, selection under the Canadian Experience Class is on a **pass-fail basis** rather than assigning an applicant points.
+As its name suggests, membership in the class is determined by whether you have the requisite **Canadian** experience—meaning **work experience**.
+    - The regulations for the Canadian Experience Class are found in a single provision, **section 87.1**.
+    - Paragraphs 87.1(2)(a) to (c) state that an applicant must have acquired in the **previous 3 years** at least **1 year's full-time** work experience, or the **equivalent in part-time** work, in one or more occupations that are listed in TEER 0,1,2,3
+        - In *Kumar*, the Court said “the real question for the visa officer is to determine the pith and substance of the work performed by the Applicant.”
+    - Paragraph 87.1(2)(d) and (e) state that the applicant must submit the results of an approved language test that is less than 2 years’ old.
+        - For occupations in **TEER 0 or 1** (formerly Skill Type 0 or Skill Level A), applicants must achieve at least Canadian Language Benchmark **(CLB) 7** for each language ability.
+        - For occupations in **TEER 2 or 3** (formerly Skill Level B), applicants must achieve **CLB 5** for each language ability.
+    - Qin v Canada (Citizenship and Immigration), [2013 FCA 263](https://canlii.ca/t/g1wrc){:target="\_blank"}
+        - Is it permissible for a visa officer to consider comparator salary data when assessing the nature of the work experience of an applicant who wishes to qualify as a member of the Canadian Experience Class, as described in section 87.1 of the IRPR?
+            - ==Yes==
+        - What standard of review is applicable to a visa officer’s interpretation of the IRPR and to the officer’s assessment of an application under the IRPR?
+            - ==Correctness== is the applicable standard in this case for reviewing the visa officer’s interpretation of IRPR
+            - ==reasonableness== is the standard of review of a visa officer’s **findings of fact** and **application of section 87.1 to the facts** of a CEC application

 ## Quizzes

 ??? note "Knowledge Check 4.1: Federal Skilled Worker Class Regulations"